 - Every QA engineer should know how to use tools to verify cybersecurity.
 Tools such as vulnerability scanners should no longer be in the hands of a separate security department but treated the same way as, for example, Selenium.

 - Every DevOps engineer should know about security tools that can be used with CI/CD systems, such as DAST and SAST scanners, know how to configure them, and include them in all pipelines.

 - Every project manager, every product or service owner, and every team leader should treat cybersecurity problems the same way other bugs are treated and prioritize their remediation in sprints.

 - Finally, every executive should be aware of the importance of information security and cybersecurity in general, not just the CISO.
-Executives should also understand the threat landscape, for example, they should realize that insider threats are just as important as external cyber threats and internal business assets and information systems need as much protection as public ones.
+Executives should also understand the threat landscape, for example, they should realize that insider threats are just as important as external cyber threats, and internal business assets and information systems need as much protection as public ones.

 Step 3.
-Embrace the Outsiders
+Embrace the outsiders

 The biggest IT leaders in the world are setting an example that should be followed by every organization.
-Companies such as Google, Facebook, Apple, or Microsoft all have bounty programs for security bugs.
+Companies such as Google, Facebook, Apple, and Microsoft all have bounty programs for security bugs.
 If they can trust outsiders with their systems, so can you.

 Bug bounty programs have several advantages: